williamjingjiefeng/AutoConverter/README.md

 •	Maintain and enforce application level consistent object mapping.

-•	Emphasize the immutability of some mission critical application constructs for the performance gain
+•	Emphasize the immutability of some mission critical application constructs for the performance gain.

 Implementation details are explained as follows: